jcmgray/quimb/docs/matrix/matrix-distributed parallelism - mpi.md

 0: I have logneg results: [0.8909014842733911, 0.8909987302898126, 0.892404590019593, 0.8921292033437763, 0.8912200853252026, 0.8913080757931393, 0.8908582609382716, 0.8924006528057071]
 ```

-Now all workers run the main script, but still correctly split work when a `slepc` computation is encountered, and when work is distributed via {func}`~quimb.linalg.mpi_launcher.get_mpi_pool`.
+Now all workers run the main script, but still correctly split work when a `slepc` computation is encountered, and when work is distributed via {func}`.get_mpi_pool`.